barkinadiguzel/Video-Anomaly-AE-Replication/README.md

-# 🫧 Video-Anomaly-AE – Learning Temporal Regularity via Reconstruction
+# 🫧 Video-Anomaly-AE-Replication – Learning Temporal Regularity via Reconstruction

 This repository provides a **clean, minimal, and paper-faithful replication** of a **Video Anomaly Detection Autoencoder** framework.
 The goal is not benchmark dominance, but to **translate the core theoretical ideas of reconstruction-based anomaly detection into an inspectable PyTorch implementation**.